 High quality teaching and pastoral support are the principle drivers in raising pupils' achievement and improving their emotional well-being.
 'The best available evidence indicates that great teaching is the most important lever schools have to improve outcomes for their pupils.'
-EEF and six additional months on average.
-Often interventions are based on a clearly specified approach which teaching assistants have been trained to deliver.'
+EEF c.
+Wider strategies (for example, related to attendance, behaviour, wellbeing)